 Sphere’s newly released e-learning course “Sphere in Practice” supports students, humanitarian professionals and anyone who wishes to learn about humanitarian standards in an interactive and engaging way.

-On top of being entirely free of charge and soon available in multiple languages, Sphere in Practice is designed to adapt to your time availability and needs.
-You can study at your own pace, completing all lessons in 8-10 hours in total, or attend a massive open online course (MOOC) which includes assignments, moderated discussion forums and interactive webinars.
+Sphere in Practice is free of charge; available in English, French, Spanish and Arabic; and is available in two formats: You can study at your own pace, completing all lessons in 8-10 hours in total, or attend a massive online open course (MOOC) which includes assignments, moderated discussion forums and interactive webinars (subject to availability).
 Being part of the MOOC will help you exchange with fellow students, discuss with expert practitioners, expand your network and make the most of your learning experience.
-The first edition of the MOOC will take place between March and May 2021.

 For more information, do not hesitate to contact us or read the Frequently Asked Questions below.